Andy-Big/Sparrow_00.01.04.00.02/README.md

 The oscilloscope application should start itself within 5-20 seconds, but if it doesn't start - just turn off the oscilloscope by long-pressing the power button (or unplugging the power connector) and turn it on again.

+# Update of an already installed modified application

+If you already have this modified application installed and you want to update it to a new version, then it's enough to follow just a couple of steps.

+Connect ADB to the device by its IP address (replace 192.168.1.41 with your oscilloscope's address):
+***adb connect 192.168.1.41:55555***
+ADB should respond with successful connection:
+*connected to 192.168.1.41:55555*
+Or that it's already connected:
+*already connected to 192.168.1.41:55555*

+Install the new version of the modified application:
+***adb install -g -r Sparrow_aXXX.apk***
+(or ***adb install -g -r Sparrow_aXXX_u.apk*** if you're installing on unpatched system)
+This might take quite some time, but eventually should give a success response:
+*Performing Streamed Install*
+*Success*

 # Change History

+#### **a008** 19.02.2025

+* fixed a bug from the previous release: the trigger channel in the full-screen information panel did not change according to the setting
+* fixed a Rigol bug: after turning on the oscilloscope, the display brightness is set to 100%, regardless of the previously configured value

 #### **a007** 18.02.2025